Mental Health Crises

 Online Continuing Education Course

 CEU course for nursing and other professions.
 This 5-hour continuing education course covers types of crises, the stages of crisis intervention, and ethical and legal issues.
 Learn assessment and de-escalation techniques for patients experiencing a crisis or mental health emergency associated with depression, anxiety, substance use, and mental health disorders.

 Choose a profession below:

-- Discuss the definitions and characteristics of mental health crises and emergencies.
+- Distinguish between the definitions of mental health “crisis” and “emergency.”

-- Explain triage considerations for patients experiencing mental health crises.
+- Explain the considerations that are specific to the triage process for patients experiencing mental health crises.

-- Identify legal and ethical issues related to the care of patients with mental health crises.
+- Identify ethical and legal issues related to the care of patients experiencing a mental health crisis.